 Raindrops dripped onto our balcony railing and blurred the Danube in the city’s predawn light.
-Oh, no, I groaned.
-I fled back to my warm cocoon of covers with visions of an ocean of Viking’s bright red umbrellas dancing in my head.
+Groaning, I fled back to my warm cocoon of covers, with visions of an ocean of Viking’s bright red umbrellas dancing in my head.

 Our included morning tour of Budapest

 We had boarded the ship yesterday, so today was our first full day on the ship.
 It began at 8:30 with a bus ride through the drizzle to the Castle District, the oldest part of Buda.

 The Banks of the Danube, the Buda Castle Quarter and Andrássy Avenue are three of the best things to see in Budapest.
 So much so, in fact, that they have been awarded UNESCO World Heritage Site status.

 Today's tour would include more than just that, though.